Strong support to the academic world and technological innovation

-Iberdrola drives two Chairs with the Pontificia Comillas University.
-One of them is the Iberdrola Chair in Energy and Innovation at the University of Comillas-ICAI, which was created in October 2012 with the following goals:
+The Iberdrola Chair in Energy and Innovation of the Comillas Pontifical University - ICAI was created in October 2012 with the following goals:

 - To be an instrument for formalising a stable partnership agreement between the University and Iberdrola to carry out research, innovation and training activities in fields of knowledge of strategic interest to Iberdrola.

-- The creation of a University-Iberdrola link to render a strategic nature to this alliance within the field of innovative knowledge creation and transfer that goes beyond the strictly economic area.
+- The creation of university-Iberdrola link to render a strategic nature to this alliance within the field of innovative knowledge creation and transfer that goes beyond the strictly economic area.

-- To be a tool that enables the University to boost research, development, innovation and teaching, as well as work for different social and cultural causes without having to provide full-time personnel.
+- To be a tool that enables the university to boost research, development, innovation and teaching, as well as work for different social and cultural causes without having to provide full-time personnel of university.

-Over the first year of work, Chair Director Susana Lagüela's team has developed a tool based on public geospatial data for automatic rooftop solar production calculation, meant for use in optimising the design of a photovoltaic installation adapted to the needs of specific users.
-The system, called ENER3DMap, was presented in December 2018.
+Over the first year of work, Chair Director Susana Lagüela's team has developed a a tool based on public geospatial data for automatic rooftop solar production calculation, meant for use in optimising the design of a photovoltaic installation adapted to the needs of specific users.
+The system, called ENER3DMap , was presented in December 2018.